yannickjemmely/Mida/README.md

 - Execute, test and automate investment and trading strategies by implementing custom expert advisors;
 - Backtest and access time series covering the last decades.

+## Supported Brokers
+At this time the following brokers are supported through official and unofficial integrations.

+- BDSwiss

 ## Installation
 ```console
 npm install midafx